-In 2018/19 these meetings have used live presentations, YouTube videos, D.V.Ds, practical demonstrations and workshops to cover following topics: Outbreak precautions Managemer are aggregated to identify common issues across Walsall, as well opportunities for targeted education and training.
+In 2018/19 these meetings have used live presentations, videos, practical demonstrations and cover Outbreak Managemer E. Coli individual care homes, scores for each audit domain are aggregated to identify common issues across Walsall, as well opportunities for targeted education and training.